basiccube/SpicyTopping-Misc/README.md

-# Spicy Topping
 This repo is simply used for the preview images in Pizza Oven for The Spicy Topping.

-It was initially used for bug tracking and for some time suggestion tracking but all of that is now tracked in the Discord server, which you may find here: https://discord.gg/NDqAfhF294
+The ExportRooms.csx script is also located here since I don't have any better place where to put it.

+Discord:
+https://discord.gg/NDqAfhF294